 SUMMARY:

-Tbr1 is a high confidence autism (ASD) gene encoding a transcription factor with distinct pre- and postnatal functions.
+Tbr1 is a high confidence autism spectrum disorder (ASD) gene encoding a transcription factor with distinct pre- and postnatal functions.
 Postnatally, Tbr1 conditional mutants (CKOs) and constitutive heterozygotes have immature dendritic spines and reduced synaptic density.
 Tbr1 regulates expression of several genes that underlie synaptic defects, including a kinesin (Kif1a) and a WNT signaling ligand (Wnt7b).
 Furthermore, Tbr1 mutant corticothalamic neurons have reduced thalamic axonal arborization.
 LiCl, a WNT-signaling agonist, robustly rescues the synaptic and axonal defects, suggesting that this could be a therapeutic approach for some cases of ASD.

 INTRODUCTION:

-Autism spectrum disorder (ASD) is a neuropsychiatric disorder defined by impaired social interaction and abnormalities in language development and repetitive behavior.
+Autism spectrum disorders (ASD) are defined by deficits in social interaction/communication and restricted or repetitive patterns of behavior.
 Considerable genetic and phenotypic heterogeneity has complicated efforts to understand the underlying biology of ASD.
-Recent progress in the genomics of ASD has revealed high confidence ASD (hcASD) risk genes (Sanders et al., 2015).
-Systems analyses suggest that expression of mutant ASD risk genes in mid-fetal deep layer cortical excitatory neurons contributes to ASD pathophysiology (Willsey et al., 2013).
+However, recent progress in the genetics of ASD has revealed more than 65 high confidence ASD (hcASD) risk genes (Sanders et al., 2015), providing key substrates for unraveling the biology of this condition.
+Systems analyses suggest that expression ASD risk genes have important functions in mid-fetal deep layer cortical excitatory neurons and that disruption may contribute to ASD pathophysiology (Willsey et al., 2013).
 Among these ASD genes, analysis of the Tbr1 transcription factor (TF) is attractive as it opens the possibility of defining a transcriptional pathway that includes other ASD genes.

 Tbr1 has a central role in the development of mouse early-born excitatory cortical neurons.
 Tbr1 expression, which begins in newborn neurons, dictates layer 6 identity (Bedogni et al., 2010; Bulfone et al., 1998; Hevner et al., 2003; Hevner et al., 2001; McKenna et al., 2011).
-Using Tbr1layer6 conditional CKOs we showed that neonatal Tbr1 function is required for dendrite morphogenesis and synaptogenesis (Fazel Darbandi et al., 2018).
+Using Tbr1layer6 conditional CKOs we recently demonstrated that neonatal Tbr1 function is also required for dendrite morphogenesis and synaptogenesis (Fazel Darbandi et al., 2018).

 Here we delved deeper into Tbr1’s function in synaptogenesis in several ways.
 First, we identified convergent synaptic phenotypes in Tbr1layer5 and Tbr1layer6 CKOs, and Tbr1constitutive (Tbr1+/-) mutants, including a defect in the formation of mature dendritic spines.
-Next, we used single-cell RNA-sequencing (scRNA-seq) of Tbr1layer5 mutant medial prefrontal cortex (mPFC) neurons and identified Tbr1-regulated genes that impact synapse formation including a kinesin motor protein (Kif1a) and genes in the WNT-signaling pathway (Gsk3, Ctnnb1 and Wnt7b).
+Next, we used single-cell RNA-sequencing (scRNA-seq) of Tbr1layer5 mutant medial prefrontal cortex (mPFC) neurons and identified Tbr1-regulated genes that impact synapse formation including a kinesin motor protein (Kif1a) and genes in the WNT-signaling pathway (Gsk3, Ctnnb1, and Wnt7b).
 We also identified a number of Tbr1-regulated ASD genes (Ank2, Ap2s1, Ctnnb1, Dpysl2, Map1a, Rorb, Smarcc2 and Gsk3).
-Finally, we found that LiCl, an FDA approved drug that promotes WNT-signaling, rescues the spine and synapse defects in adult Tbr1layer5, Tbr1layer6 and Tbr1constitutive (Tbr1+/-) mutants.
+Finally, we observed that LiCl, an FDA approved drug that promotes WNT-signaling, rescues the spine and synapse defects in adult Tbr1layer5, Tbr1layer6 and Tbr1constitutive (Tbr1+/-) mutants.
 Lastly, Tbr1layer5 mutants exhibit decreased social interactions with young mice, a phenotype that is rescued with LiCl treatment.
-The LiCl results raise implications for the treatment of ASD patients with TBR1 mutations, and potentially other individuals with ASD or related developmental disorders.
+The LiCl results raise implications for the treatment of ASD patients with TBR1 mutations, and potentially other individuals with ASD or related neurodevelopmental disorders.

 RESULTS: